microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 As the complexity grows many developers simply get frustrated and in some ways give up.

-Dynamic telemetry introduces an interesting set of capabilities that when reasoned over result in a interesting hybrid between scenario and unit tests.
+Dynamic Telemetry introduces an interesting set of capabilities that when reasoned over result in a interesting hybrid between scenario and unit tests.